sbslee/notes/docs/bioinformatics.rst

 Reference genome sequence
 -------------------------

 According to `this <https://www.biostars.org/p/338914/>`__ Biostars post, you can download a reference FASTA file for GRCh37 from `this <https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.25>`__ NCBI website.
 When I tried this, it did give me a FASTA file (GCF_000001405.25_GRCh37.p13_genomic.fna) which had a size of 943.9 MB when zipped and 3.28 GB when unzipped.
 However, the sequences were divided into primary assemblies, and not by chromosomes.
+I also found `this <https://www.ncbi.nlm.nih.gov/genome/guide/human/>`__ NCBI website and downloaded a reference FASTA file from there (GRCh37_latest_genomic.fna), but it was essentially the same as above.